 Target audience: Talent managers, T&D managers, HR business partners or coaches who are responsible for training and developmental initiatives targeted for high potentials and managers particularly in frontline, entry- or first-levels of management; High-potential employees who are soon to be promoted into a leadership role for the first time; Frontline managers at entry- or first-levels of management responsible for leading individual contributors, particularly those managing for the first time ever.

-Bill Gentry , Ph.D. is the Director of Applied Research Consulting Services & Senior Research Scientist at the Center for Creative Leadership in Greensboro, North Carolina.
-He also trains the Assessment Certification Workshop and Maximizing Your Leadership Potential programs at CCL and has been an adjunct professor at several colleges and universities, currently at Guilford College and the University of North Carolina, Charlotte.
-In applying his research into practice, Bill's current focus is on helping leaders who are managing for the first time in their lives.
+Bill Gentry , Ph.D. is the former Director, Applied Research Consulting Services & Senior Research Scientist at the Center for Creative Leadership in Greensboro, North Carolina.
 Bill has more than 70 academic presentations, has been featured in more than 50 internet and newspaper outlets (such as Forbes.com, the Wall Street Journal online At Work, CNN.com, Harvard Business Review, businessweek.com, Chief Learning Officer, ChiefExecutive.Net, and TrainingIndustry.Com), and has published more than 40 peer-reviewed articles on leadership and organizational psychology including the areas of first-time management, leadership and leadership development across cultures, leader character and integrity, mentoring, managerial derailment, multilevel measurement, and in the area of organizational politics and political skill in the workplace.
-You can follow Bill on twitter: (@Lead_Better) and use #1stTimeMgr to continue the conversation online about first-time managers and transitioning into leadership.